hunterdyar/IMMGuidebook/content/unity/virtual-reality/how-to-set-up-hand-tracking-in-quest.md

 4. Click on the Oculus tab under XR Plugin Management.
 5. Enable the Oculus integration for the target device you're building to.
-6. Change to Android in the Built Settings, if you have not already done so.
+6. Change to Android in the Build Settings, if you have not already done so.

 ## Access Oculus Tools: